Arbala-Security/guardicore-import-incidents/README.md

 ![Logicapp5](Images/Logicapp5.png)

-You should see the that the “Send Data” box has updated and displays “Connected to GCIncidents.”
+You should see the that the “**Send Data**” box has updated and displays “**Connected to GCIncidents**”.
 Click the X to close the Logic App Designer.
 There is no need to click a save button.

 ![Logicapp6](Images/Logicapp6.png)

 Depending on how many and how frequently you have incidents created in Guardicore, it could take a few minutes or several hours for the logs to show up Sentinel.
-You can view the incident logs by returning to your Azure Sentinel workspace and clicking on “Logs.”
-You should have a new custom log called “GCIncidents_CL” – type that into your query window and click run.
+You can view the incident logs by returning to your Azure Sentinel workspace and clicking on “**Logs**”.
+You should have a new custom log called “**GCIncidents_CL**” – type that into your query window and click run.
 Adjust the time range, as necessary.
 Each line returned contains the details for each individual incident returned from the Guardicore API.

 ![final](Images/final.png)

 ## Finding your Azure Sentinel Workspace ID and Primary/Secondary Key

-To find your Workspace ID and Primary/Secondary key, start by clicking on “Settings” from the Azure Sentinel workspace you want the incidents sent to.
-Then click on “Workspace Settings” under the Azure Search Bar.
+To find your Workspace ID and Primary/Secondary key, start by clicking on “**Settings**” from the Azure Sentinel workspace you want the incidents sent to.
+Then click on “**Workspace Settings**” under the Azure Search Bar.

 ![settings1](Images/settings1.png)

-Click on “Advanced Settings”.
+Click on “**Advanced Settings**”.

 ![settings2](Images/settings2.png)

-Next, click on “Connected Sources” and then “Windows Servers” to display your Workspace ID and either Primary or Secondary key.
+Next, click on “**Connected Sources**” and then “**Windows Servers**” to display your Workspace ID and either Primary or Secondary key.

 ![settings3](Images/settings3.png)

-For any technical questions, please contact info@arbalasystems.com.